PartyDAO/party-protocol/docs/governance.md

     ```
 2. Either cancel or finalize the auction.
     - Cancel the auction if the auction was never bid on and `minExpiry` time has passed.
 This will also return the NFT to the party.
     - Finalize the auction if someone has bid on it and the auction `duration` has passed.
 This will transfer the top bid amount (in ETH) to the Party.
-It is also possible someone else finalized the auction for us, in which case the Party already has the ETH and this step becomes a no-op.
+It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op.

 ### ListOnOpensea Proposal Type